 - 3 tbsp caster sugar

 - 3 tbsp lemon juice (or water + 1 tsp lemon extract)

 - Preheat the oven to 180'C (160'C Fan/Gas 4) and grease and line a 24cm square baking tin.

-- Add the oil, eggs, mayonnaise and lemon zest (or extract if using) to a large mixing bowl and beat with an electric whisk until combined.
+- Add the sugar, oil, eggs, mayonnaise and lemon zest (or extract if using) to a large mixing bowl and beat with an electric whisk until combined.

 - Next add the ground almonds, mashed potato and baking powder.
 Beat again until it forms a thick, wet batter.
 Add the poppyseeds and fold through.